I don’t know about you, but I find that it’s much easier to figure out how to reduce waste at home than when I’m out and

 - Get Help.
 The National Resources Defense Council’s handy Guest-imator helps estimate the appropriate amount of food you need for a meal.

 - Reusable bags (of course!), large and small.
-Keep a few in your bag and/or car (that goes for produce bags).
+Keep a few in your bag and/or car (that goes for produce bags as well).

 - Leave stuff loose.
 Do you really need to bag everything?
-The photo I took here of the oranges was for aesthetic purposes, as I put most items loose in the cart.
-Then when I get home I simply wash anything that needs it.
+The photo I took above of the oranges was for aesthetic purposes, as I put most items loose in the cart.
+When I get home I simply wash anything that needs it.

 - Examples of what to leave loose: apples, oranges, bananas, potatoes, tomatoes, grapes, root vegetables.